dveamer/dveamer.github.io/_posts/Java/2015-07-08-HowToInstallJava8.md

 ---
 layout: post
-title:  "Install Java 8 On Ubuntu"
+title:  "How to install Java 8 On Ubuntu"
 date:   2015-07-08 20:00:00
 categories: java Ubuntu
 ---